Loading...

 • Tax compliance and eligibility for business incentives.

-Types of Companies in Kenya
+Types of Companies.

 1. Private Limited Company (Ltd) – Most common for SMEs.